udacity/cd14704-azure-agentic-c2-classroom/lesson-1-Understand Semantic Kernel’s architecture and primary components/exercises/starter/README.md

 ## Learning Objectives

-This exercise will help you understand Semantic Kernel's core architecture and primary components:
+This exercise will help you understand how to build multiple specialized agents with Semantic Kernel and have them independently decide whether to respond to a given prompt.
+You will explore:

-- **The Kernel**: Central orchestration hub for AI services and functions
+- **The Kernel** — the central hub for registering and managing AI services
-- **Semantic Skills (Prompt Functions)**: AI-powered functions using natural language prompts
+- **ChatCompletionAgents** — domain‑specific AI agents with their own instructions and constraints
-- **Native Skills (Code Functions)**: Traditional code-based functions
+- **Self‑filtering logic** — using prompt engineering so each agent can refuse out‑of‑scope questions
-- **Memory Integration**: How SK manages context and state
+- **Memory Integration:** How SK manages context and state
-- **Service Registration**: How AI services are connected to the kernel
+- **Async streaming** — handling responses from multiple agents concurrently

 ## Exercise Overview